1st grade r-controlled vowels (ar, or, er) worksheets

-When r comes right after a vowel, the two merge into a brand-new sound that teachers call the bossy r.
-Ar says the sound in car, or says the sound in corn, and er, ir, and ur all say the single sound in her, bird, and fur.
+When r comes right after a vowel, the two merge into a brand-new sound: the bossy r of car, corn, and bird.
 First graders sort words by ear into those three sound columns.

 The kind of words you'll sort